Cya-nos/Cya-nos/README.md

 ## About Me

-I'm **Mary Love Delos Santos**, an enthusiastic full-stack developer and IT student with a passion for creating innovative and user-friendly solutions.
+I'm an enthusiastic full-stack developer and IT student with a passion for creating innovative and user-friendly solutions.
 Through hands-on projects and continuous learning, I strive to make an impact in every challenge I tackle.
 Whether coding a sleek web application or building robust backend systems, my journey is fueled by curiosity and collaboration.

 ---